Pension attachment and earmarking orders

 Pension earmarking used to be available throughout the UK but is now only available in Scotland.
 In England, Wales and Northern Ireland earmarking has been replaced by pension attachment orders.
 A Pension attachment order redirects part or all of the member’s pension benefits to the ex-spouse or civil partner when it comes into payment.
 Previous pension earmarking orders made in England, Wales and Northern Ireland will still apply at the member’s retirement.
 This doesn’t provide a clean break, as an on-going link with your ex-spouse or civil partner will remain.

 On your divorce, or dissolution of your civil partnership, all of your assets and those of your ex-spouse or partner are taken into account.
-If you decide to opt for pension earmarking then when you start to draw retirement benefits, part of them are paid to your ex-spouse or partner or vice versa.
-The Court instructs your scheme administrator or pension provider to make these payments to your ex-spouse or partner or vice versa, the payments are made to you.
+If you decide to opt for pension attachment/ earmarking order, then when the member starts to draw retirement benefits, part or all of them are paid to your ex-spouse or partner.
+The Court instructs your scheme administrator or pension provider to make these payments to your ex-spouse or partner or vice versa.

 While it's simple to understand, pension earmarking can have some problems:

 - If you die before you reach retirement, your ex-spouse or partner (or you)may receive nothing;

 - Your ex-spouse or partner (or you) does not receive anything until you start to draw your retirement benefits;

 - If you retire early, or stop contributing to pensions, your ex-spouse or partner (or you) may receive less than they expected;